What you'll need:

 Now it is time to assemble your planter boxes.
 To do this we ran a bead of wood glue along each of the joints and then secured them with finishing nails.

 Repeat this step for all of your planter boxes.

 To assemble your trellis, first lay out all of the pieces front side down as shown on the provided blue print and mark your pre drill locations for each piece.

-We used the NEW Dremel 4200 tool to pre-drill our holes, through which you'll screw each trellis piece into place.
+We used the Dremel 4200 tool to pre-drill our holes, through which you'll screw each trellis piece into place.